bgvlrd/upbank/README.md

 This information system aims to enable potential borrowers to apply for a loan in order to acquire property (house, car) or construct/renovate a house (multi-purpose loan).

+## Contents of this Repository
+* accounts - contains the login, registration of the system
+* App - where most of the system works
+* templates - frontend files
+* UPBank - admin files

 ## How to run UPBank?
 * Clone this repository
 ```